johnny0112/-esk-AI/readme.md

 # **AI Aggregator: OpenAI & Gemini Integration**

-This project combines OpenAI's API and Google's Gemini API to offer a unified interface for interacting with both AI models.
+This project combines OpenAI's API and Google's Gemini API to offer an interface for interacting with both AI models.
 It allows users to chat with GPT-4 and Gemini, as well as transcribe audio files using OpenAI's Whisper model, all within a simple Streamlit web app.

 ## **Features**